What is burnout?

 The chief executive of Rockstar Games, publisher of the hugely popular Red Dead Redemption 2, bragged in an interview last year that people there were working 100-hour weeks to finish that game in time for its scheduled release date.

 Chaotic release schedules and deployment setbacks are surprisingly prevalent across the world of software development.
 Companies rely heavily on engineers to ship code faster and provide value to customers, but often lack the DevOps practices to support them.
-Instead, developers often face delays, deployment pains, organizational fear and mistrust that disrupt their team’s flow.
+Instead, developers often face delays, deployment pains, and organizational fear and mistrust that disrupt their team’s flow.

 Such recurring organizational hurdles lead to chronic frustration—and ultimately developer burnout.